AvolitesLtd/TitanManual/docs/cues.md

 So you've set up a great look on the stage, and you want to save it to use in your show.

-There are three ways of saving looks on Titan.
+There are four ways of saving looks on Titan.

 **Cue:** This is a single look.
 It may contain movement in the form of shapes, and have fade in and fade out times.